YAL-Haxe/openfl-bitfive/FLAGS.md

 *	`bitfive_logLoading`: Log asset loading process into console.
 *	`bitfive_enums`: Switches a fair of classes to use actual enums instead of abstracts.
 	(just in case you really need to use Type API)
+*	`bitfive_allowContextMenu`: Do not block right-click context menu.